Denver Scholastic Chess Series

 A 6th grader who is in Middle School, can play as a member of the Elementary School in his neighborhood that he attended.
 If this is the case, enter the name of the Elementary School on the application form in the “School” box.
 This must be entered into the computer correctly prior to the registration cutoff the Thursday night before the tournament.

-Home school children only qualify to be a member of the team (if there is one) from the public school in their neighborhood that they would normally attend.
+Home school players only qualify to be a member of the team (if there is one) from the public school in their neighborhood that they would normally attend.
+If there isn’t a neighborhood team from the school a Home school player would normally attend and there are two or more players from the same Home school in the same division, those players can form a team for their Home school.

 Total points from the top two finishers from each school count toward the team trophy.
 (A team of one player gets that player’s point total counting toward that player’s school team.)